huggingface/transformers/README.md

-# PyTorch implementation of Google AI's BERT model with a script to load Google's pre-trained models
+# PyTorch implementation of Google AI's BERT model with Google's pre-trained models

-## Introduction

 This repository contains an op-for-op PyTorch reimplementation of [Google's TensorFlow repository for the BERT model](https://github.com/google-research/bert) that was released together with the paper [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805) by Jacob Devlin, Ming-Wei Chang, Kenton Lee and Kristina Toutanova.